Let’s Talk About High Cholesterol

 Cholesterol Absorption Inhibitors (CAIs)

-These drugs prevent the small intestine from absorbing fats in the food you eat and releasing them into the bloodstream.
-The end result is that more cholesterol leaves the body as waste rather than returning to the bloodstream.
-CAIs have been shown to reduce LDL cholesterol by 18 to 25%.
+These drugs, such as ezetimibe, prevent the small intestine from absorbing fats from the food you eat and releasing them into the bloodstream.
+The end result is that more cholesterol leaves the body as waste versus ending up in your blood.
+CAIs have been shown to reduce LDL cholesterol by 18% to 25%.
 One might be prescribed in addition to a statin to help get your cholesterol to healthier levels.
 CAIs are not recommended if you’re pregnant.

 Fatigue